30 September 2023

 Duration 105 minutes

-It’s Christmas Day 2012, and I am the proud recipient of Total Recall – no, not the 1990 mind-bending, ultra-violent sci-fi action classic, which I of course have already owned for several years by this point, and not the tepid Colin Farrell remake, either.
+It’s Christmas Day 2012, and I am the proud recipient of Total Recall – no, not the 1990 mind-bending, ultra-violent sci-fi action classic, which I of course already own, and certainly not the tepid Colin Farrell remake, either.

 I’m talking about Arnold Schwarzenegger’s autobiography, subtitled My Unbelievably True Life Story.
 (Missed a chance there for something like All True with No Lies, or maybe Never a Raw Deal.)

-Ploughing through the 656-page hardback over the following weeks (big guy, big book), I find that it’s split into three clear phases: transformation from Austrian village-boy to world-famous bodybuilder; acting; and finally, politics.
-And as the reader makes their way through this tome, those phases get progressively less interesting: the rise-to-fame stuff is a fascinating insight into one man’s drive and ambition; the Hollywood portion is good, but disappointingly lacking much new insight; and the political stuff does not grip me in the slightest – phew, I’m glad he finally managed to get that latest deposition through the Supreme Court!
+Ploughing through the 656-page hardback over the following weeks (big guy, big book), I find that it’s split into three clear phases: transformation from Austrian village-boy to world-famous bodybuilder; movie stardom; and finally, politics.
+And as the reader makes their way through this tome, those phases get progressively less interesting: the rise-to-fame stuff is a fascinating insight into one man’s drive and ambition; the Hollywood portion is good, but lacking in new insight; and the political stuff does not grip me in the slightest – phew, I’m glad he finally managed to get that tax deposition through the Supreme Court!

-What I don’t remember is what whether Arnold wrote anything about his plans to return to movies – which is what he did with 2013’s THE LAST STAND.
-This is actually quite apt, because I watched the thing when it came out and struggled to recollect anything about it this time around.
+What I don’t remember is what whether Arnold wrote anything about his plans to return to acting – which is what he did with 2013’s THE LAST STAND.
+This is actually quite apt, because I know I watched the thing when it came out but struggled to recall anything about it, total or otherwise

-To wit: for TRUE LIES (1994), he teamed back up with his old pal, safe-hands Jim Cameron – his films always make money.
+To wit: for TRUE LIES (1994), he re-teamed with his old pal, safe-hands Jim Cameron – his films always make money.
 ERASER (1996) had him doing an action movie that was unapologetically ‘80s, harking back to when Arnold was truly a force to be reckoned with.
-BATMAN & ROBIN (1997) seemed to be the safe step of joining a successful franchise (whoops).
+BATMAN & ROBIN (1997) seemed to be the safe step of joining a successful franchise (... whoops).

 Arnold Schwarzenegger in The Last Stand

-END OF DAYS (1999) found him trying out going darker and topical (premillennial angst); THE 6TH DAY (2000) was his first sci-fi since the massive TERMINATOR 2; and in 2002’s COLLATERAL DAMAGE he made the odd decision to star in an action flick where he doesn't kill anyone – which made as much sense as a pornographic film with no sex.
-Then finally, he accepted a $30 million campaign contribution salary to return to his most iconic role as an emotionless cyborg for the third time.
+There's more.
+END OF DAYS (1999) found him going darker and more topical (premillennial angst); THE 6TH DAY (2000) was his first sci-fi since the massive TERMINATOR 2; and in 2002’s COLLATERAL DAMAGE he made the odd decision to star in an action flick where he doesn't kill anyone – a concept akin to a porno with no sex.
+Then finally, he accepted a $30 million campaign contribution salary to return to his most iconic role as an emotionless cyborg.

 Alright, so THE LAST STAND.
 What exactly is there to say about the film that kicked off Phase Four in the life of Arnold Alois Schwarzenegger?

-Well, since I couldn't remember much from my first watch 10 years ago, this time I decided to pay real close attention and get some stats for ya.
+Well, since I couldn't remember much, this time I decided to pay real close attention and get some stats for ya.

 Here’s a record of the number of times: